aadishagr/hokagehub.github.io/content/docs/transformer.md

 +++
-title: "Understanding the Transformer in AI"
-date: 2024-08-28T14:00:00Z
-tags: ["AI", "Machine Learning", "NLP", "Transformers"]
-categories: ["Technology", "AI"]
-author: "Aadish Agrawal"
-description: "An in-depth look at how the Transformer architecture has revolutionized AI and NLP."
+title = "Understanding the Transformer in AI" date = 2024-08-28T01:09:05+05:30 tags = ["AI", "Machine Learning", "NLP", "Transformers"] categories = ["Technology", "AI"] author = "Aadish Agrawal" description = "An in-depth look at how the Transformer architecture has revolutionized AI and NLP."
 +++

 # Understanding the Transformer Engine in AI